chaandchopra/blog/README.md

-# #METOO blog
+# #METOO
-An web app for bloging
+An web app for blogging.
+People can share their stories with the world.
 #   General Instruction
 	Make changes through your own branch.
 # 	Instruction regarding db